craigerskine/pxl.media/content/games/the-legend-of-zelda-the-wind-waker-hd.md

 ---
-title: The Legend of Zelda: The Wind Waker HD
+title: 'The Legend of Zelda: The Wind Waker HD'
 platform: wii-u
 genre:
   - action-adventure